Saving the Planet, One Renewable Energy Drone Inspection at a Time

 Solar power farms are already relatively efficient as they are less likely to suffer large-scale failure being distributed and modular.
 Distributed systems are spread out over a sizable area, so a problem such as a severe weather event in one location will not cut off power to an entire region.
 Modular systems are made up of many individual solar arrays.
 So, even if some of the panels in the system are inoperative, the rest can usually continue to function.
 However, this means that identifying and repairing faulty panels and equipment is paramount in order to minimize loss of power production; dirty solar panels can lose up to 20-50% of their energy output.

 Solar panel drones allow quick and cost-effective monitoring and inspection of solar farms, meaning operation and maintenance are minimally interrupted; increasing performance profits.
-Utilizing drones to examine solar farm panels has become widespread due to the variety of remote inspecting and surveillance capabilities (RGB & infrared cameras).
+Utilizing drones to examine solar farm panels has become widespread due to the variety of remote inspecting and monitoring capabilities (RGB & infrared cameras).

 Previously, a team of workers using only handheld instruments would inspect the often enormous solar plant on foot.
 This was costly, time-consuming, and often led to only 2-3% of the total plant being assessed.
 Now, using drones like the Matrice 300 RTK mounted with a Zenmuse H20T hybrid visual-thermal camera, full surveys can be carried out at a fraction of the cost and in a short amount of time.